andy-guttridge/soliterm/README.md

 The objective of Peg Solitaire is to empty the game board, except for leaving a single peg in the central hole and using only valid moves.
 A peg can only move vertically or horizontally (but not diagonally) by 'jumping' over an adjacent peg into a hole two positions away - the peg that has just been 'jumped' over is then removed.
 Pegs cannot move directly into a space next to them.

-This implementation was inspired by the one in 'The Turing Criterion - Machine Intelligent Programes for the 16K ZX81' (Charlton, Harrison, Jones and Hartnell, 1982), and has 124 holes as opposed to 33 in the traditional English version.
+This implementation was inspired by the one written in BASIC in 'The Turing Criterion - Machine Intelligent Programes for the 16K ZX81' (Charlton, Harrison, Jones and Hartnell, 1982), and has 124 holes as opposed to 33 in the traditional English version.

 <p align="center">
     <img src="readme_assets/zx81_1.png" alt="Machine Intelligent Programmes for the 16K ZX81 book cover" align="center">